theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 **I'm not an expert.
 These are just my opinions.
 If you don't agree, that's fine.**

+More research on Privacy can be found at [eff.org](https://www.eff.org/).

 ---

 *A small premise: nobody is perfect.
 I may contradict myself even without noticing.*